 Parents will be informed immediately and a copy of the letter kept on the child’s file.
-Serious unacceptable behavior may be an accumulation of minor incidence over a period of time.
+Serious unacceptable behaviour may be an accumulation of minor incidents over a period of time.

 If it is deemed appropriate, internal exclusions can happen, but these can only be sanctioned by the Head.
 Every avenue will be explored before a Pastoral Support Plan (PSP) and/or exclusions are considered, working closely with parents and outside agencies.

-Under very exceptional circumstances physical intervention will be required to restrain a child’s physical behavior or aggression where their behavior is physically endangering themselves, other children, adults or causing serious damage to property.
+Under very exceptional circumstances physical intervention will be required to restrain a child’s physical behaviour or aggression where their behaviour is physically endangering themselves, other children, adults or causing serious damage to property.
 Physical intervention should not be considered in isolation.
 Staff will take steps to avoid the need to physically intervene through discussion or diversion.